 - 5. The fund considers, addresses and reports on principal adverse impacts - 6.
-The fund seeks to influence issuers' impact on sustainability matters through engagement, at the level of underlying funds - 7.
-The fund seeks to influence issues' impact on sustainability matters through having voting on material sustainability topics, at the level of underlying funds
+The fund seeks to influence issuers' impact on sustainability matters through engagement, at the level of underlying funds

 The fund does not apply a benchmark for the attainment of its environmental and/or social characteristics.